Club helps support program

 Michelle Prokof tallied her first career hat trick to help TCU to a 3-0 win on Sunday.

 TCU director of intercollegiate athletics Chris Del Conte announced the hiring of Eric Bell as the Horned Frogs' new head women's soccer coach on Dec.
 17, 2011.
 Bell is just the third women's soccer coach in TCU history.
+He enters his fourth season as the head coach in 2015.

 "We are very excited to welcome Eric Bell and Ryan Higginbotham to the TCU family," Del Conte said.
 "Eric has done an unbelievable job at Florida State and is a rising star in the collegiate soccer coaching ranks.
 Ryan is very well respected locally with club soccer and is a great first hire by Eric.